Welcome! In this series, you’ll read along my journey to CKAD certification. Expect high-level knowledge sharing and hopefully some useful tips.

 status: {}

-You can always pipe these yaml to files that you edit further before applying, or you don’t even have to worry about the output if you simply want to validate the typing.
-Doing a --dry-run will give you feedback if the types are correct.
+You can always pipe YAML to files for further editing before applying, or skip file output if you just want to validate typing.
+A --dry-run provides feedback on type correctness.

 Conclusion

-Playing around with quickly creating all kinds of resources, even debugging some pods on your dev cluster.
+Experiment with quickly creating different resource types and debug pods on your dev cluster.